Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

-We use a hierarchical visualization strategy to enrich \textit{human understandability}.
-From a higher to smaller size of images' substructures (patches), we want to gradually increase attention in the most important parts, from bigger to smaller regions.
+\textbf{\revTwo{Concept} discovery through visualization:} We use a hierarchical visualization strategy to enrich \textit{human understandability}.
+From a higher to \revFour{a} smaller size of the image substructures (patches), we want to gradually increase attention \revFour{to} the most important parts, from bigger to smaller regions.
 The idea is similar to a face verification task.
-The first step is to detect faces in images, then, to compare the faces.
-The complete face is important, however, for the verification, facial characteristics such as eyes, nose, and mouth will be more important.
-These characteristics are hierarchically linked to the face (inside the face) and during this task, we give a gradual level of focus, from the face to its contained specific important regions.
+The first step is to detect faces in images \revFour{and then to} compare the faces.
+The complete face is important\revFour{; however}, for verification, facial characteristics such as eyes, nose, and mouth will be more significant.
+These characteristics are hierarchically linked to the face (inside the face) and during this task, we assign a gradual level of focus, from the face to its specific regions contained within.
 Similar to this, we expect to facilitate a gradual human attention process, to understand the importance of the main structure and, subsequently, the specific linked characteristics.

 The visualization is intended to represent the concepts we previously decomposed.
 We want to visualize what parts of the original image impact the most for each concept.
-Using an example: we want to know which one, a dog's muzzle or a dog's eyes, \textit{cause} the biggest impact in a concept A. In this way, \textbf{we can discover which concept is A}.
+Using an example: we want to know which \revFour{of}, a dog's muzzle or a dog's eyes, causes the biggest impact in a concept A. In this way, we can discover which concept is A.

 We try to capture this \textit{causality} through occlusions.
-We evaluate the impact of each image region by occluding it and verifying what changed according to a concept A. If the response of the concept A changes a lot, the occluded part is important, and a candidate to explain what is the concept A. Different image parts will have different levels of importance.
+We evaluate the impact of each image region by occluding it and verifying what changed according to a concept A. If the response \revFour{to} concept A changes a lot, the occluded part is important, and \revFour{is} a candidate to explain what is concept A. Different image parts will have different levels of importance.
 We expect the most important parts to represent the concept.

 However, these occlusions can only be made in each image individually.
-If we want to account for the \textit{globalism} of a concept (same concept for the majority of images), we need a strategy to include global awareness in the evaluation of the concept after-occlusion impact.
+If we want to account for the \textit{globalism} of a concept (same concept for the majority of images), we need a strategy to include global awareness in the evaluation of the \revFour{concept's} after-occlusion impact.